Venice art tours

-How? walk to art Venice explores ideas and issues, allowing you to be re-stimulated and re-energised visually.
-The Biennale is considered the most important and prestigious event on the international contemporary arts calendar, and the oldest and largest established biennale in the world.
+walk-to-art Venice takes you to the most important and prestigious event on the international arts calendar, the oldest and the largest established biennale in the world – La Biennale di Venezia.